|| Tutorials home | Decreasing risk | Safety tour | Emergencies | Meteorology | Flight Theory | Navigation | Communications | Builders guide ||

 1986 Having completed a formal ultralight flight training course, AUF Pilot Certificate no. 1 was issued in March to Bill Dinsmore, the first AUF Operations Manager and the author of the initial Operations Manual.

-The AUF aircraft register was established and the first aircraft issued with an ANO 95.25 compliance certificate — the Thruster Gemini two-seat trainer prototype — was registered as 25-0001 in early 1986.
+The AUF aircraft register was established and the first aircraft issued with an ANO 95.25 type acceptance certificate — the Thruster Gemini two-seat trainer prototype — was registered as 25-0001 in early 1986.

 (Note: Thruster 25-0001 was still flying in 2007 but under another registration number though there was a campaign underway to restore the 20-year old aircraft to its original and historical registration that had been usurped by another aircraft, but the principal leader of the campaign — Tony Hayes (the inaugural holder of the RA-Aus Meritorious Service Award) — died in 2009.)